IDIASLab/RecipeKG/README.md

 The proliferation of recipes on the Web presents an opportunity for developing AI methods to promote healthy nutrition of people using the Internet as a source of food inspiration.
 Recent research endeavors have resulted in the development of ontologies related to food, and algorithmic solutions for ingredient substitution.
 However, there is a lack of a resource oriented towards promoting research in semantic-based algorithmic meal plan recommendation and/or individual ingredient substitution that explicitly incorporates healthiness into the recommendation process.
 To address this gap, we present a knowledge graph comprising a large collection of recipes sourced from Allrecipes.com, their ingredients and corresponding nutritional information, social interactions metadata, and healthiness information calculated based on two international nutritional standards.
 This repository provides the code and data used to populate RecipeKG, a recipe-based knowledge graph.

 ## Citation
-If you use the data, our code, or the Ontology in this repository, please cite our paper as follows:
+If you use our code, or the Ontology in this repository, please cite our paper as follows:
 > Charalampos Chelmis, and Bedirhan Gergin.
 A Knowledge Graph for Semantic-Driven Healthiness Evaluation of Recipes, May 2022.

 BibTeX: